 By diagnosing and treating this burden of DCIS, a commensurate reduction in the incidence of early invasive cancer would be expected; however, this has not been reflected in the observed incidence rates for breast cancer.4 Moreover, the prevalence of undiagnosed DCIS is substantial and may be seen in up to 14% of women in routine autopsy series, confirming that many patients with unrecognized DCIS die with the disease and not of it.5

 The risk factors for DCIS do not differ from those for invasive breast cancer, and it is widely accepted that DCIS is a precursor lesion to invasive breast cancer.
 However not all DCIS may have the ability to progress to invasion.6 By examining tumors that contain both an invasive and noninvasive component, studies have demonstrated that the expression of tumor markers is highly similar in both components.7,8 This suggests that genomics likely influence grade, rather than invasiveness.
-Despite significant advances in our understanding of cancer ...
+Despite significant advances in our understanding ...